proxmox/proxmox-backup/docs/backup-client.rst

-The interactive recovery shell is a minimal command line interface that utilizes the metadata stored in the catalog to quickly list, navigate and search files in a file archive.
+The interactive recovery shell is a minimal command line interface that utilizes the metadata stored in the catalog to quickly list, navigate and search for files in a file archive.
 To restore files, you can select them individually or match them with a glob pattern.

 Using the catalog for navigation reduces the overhead considerably because only the catalog needs to be downloaded and, optionally, decrypted.
-The actual chunks are only accessed if the metadata in the catalog is not enough or for the actual restore.
+The actual chunks are only accessed if the metadata in the catalog is insufficient or for the actual restore.

-Similar to common UNIX shells ``cd`` and ``ls`` are the commands used to change working directory and list directory contents in the archive.
+Similar to common UNIX shells, ``cd`` and ``ls`` are the commands used to change working directory and list directory contents in the archive.
 ``pwd`` shows the full path of the current working directory with respect to the archive root.

-Being able to quickly search the contents of the archive is a commonly needed feature.
+The ability to quickly search the contents of the archive is a commonly required feature.
 That's where the catalog is most valuable.
 For example:

 .. code-block:: console